 There is a common misunderstanding: that AI detectors check submitted text against a database of known AI output, the way plagiarism detectors check for matches against published sources.
 That is not how they work.
 Modern AI detectors are supervised classifiers trained on millions of examples labelled human or AI.
 They learn the statistical fingerprint of machine-generated text, then they score new submissions against that fingerprint.

 The classifier does not need to have seen your specific text before.
 It only needs to recognize the pattern.
-A 200-word paragraph about photosynthesis it has never seen will still get classified correctly if the writing has the statistical signature of AI generation.
+Two numbers do most of the work.

 Perplexity

 Perplexity comes from information theory.
 Given a sentence, you ask a language model: how surprised were you by each word?
-A model that finds the next word obvious has low perplexity on that text.
+A model that finds the next word obvious has low perplexity.
 A model that finds the next word unexpected has high perplexity.
+AI writing is low-perplexity by construction.
+Human writing scores higher.

 Burstiness

 Burstiness measures the variance in your writing rhythm.
 Specifically: how much do sentence lengths and structures change from one sentence to the next?
 Human writing is bursty.
 We write a four-word sentence then a forty-word one.
 We toss in a fragment.
-We start with "And" sometimes.
-We repeat a word for emphasis.
+We start with And sometimes.

 AI writing has low burstiness.
 Sentences cluster around the same length.
-The structure repeats: noun phrase, verb, prepositional phrase, period.
 Paragraphs tend to be three or four sentences each.
 Lists have parallel construction.
 The rhythm is metronomic.

 Signature phrasing

 Beyond the two big statistical signals, classifiers also pick up on tokens that disproportionately show up in model output.
-These signature words and phrases are not unique to AI, but they appear at rates several times higher than in equivalent human writing.
+These signature words are not unique to AI but appear at rates several times higher than in equivalent human writing.

 Why false positives happen

-Now the implication for humanization.
-To move text from "AI" to "human" in a classifier's view, you are moving four numbers:
+To move text from AI to human in a classifier's view, you are moving four numbers.
+A real humanizer does all four steps in one pass:

 What this means for your work

-The right mental model is this: AI detection is a probabilistic measurement of statistical signatures, not a search of a database.
-If you want your AI-assisted writing to read as human, you need to change the statistical signature of the prose, not just paraphrase it.
+The right mental model: AI detection is a probabilistic measurement of statistical signatures, not a search of a database.
 Substitution-only humanizers (the kind that swap synonyms one word at a time) leave perplexity and burstiness almost untouched and are easy to detect.

 A humanizer that actually works restructures sentences, varies length, and removes signature phrasing.
 That is what we built into the free Humanize AI tool.
-For specific guidance by detector, see our walkthrough pages for Turnitin, GPTZero, Originality.ai, and Copyleaks.
-For guidance by source model, see ChatGPT, Claude, and Gemini.
+For specific guidance by detector, see our walkthroughs for Turnitin, GPTZero, Originality.ai, and Copyleaks.
+By source model, see ChatGPT, Claude, and Gemini.

 Frequently asked questions

-Do AI detectors compare your text against a database of AI output?
+Do AI detectors check your text against a database?

-No. Most modern AI detectors (Turnitin AI, GPTZero, Originality.ai, Copyleaks) are statistical classifiers.
-They estimate whether the patterns of word choice and sentence structure match what a language model would produce, not whether the text appears in a database.
+No. Modern AI detectors are statistical classifiers.
+They estimate whether the patterns of word choice and sentence structure match what a language model would produce.

 What is perplexity in AI detection?

 Perplexity measures how surprising the next word is given the previous words, scored by a language model.
-AI text scores low perplexity because it picks the most probable continuation.
-Human text scores higher perplexity because humans choose unexpected words, idioms, and structures.
+AI text scores low.
+Human text scores higher.

 What is burstiness?

-Burstiness is the variance in sentence length and complexity within a passage.
-Humans write in bursts: short sentences then long ones, simple then complex.
-AI tends toward uniform sentence length and similar structure, which produces low burstiness.
+Burstiness is the variance in sentence length and complexity.
+Humans write in bursts.
+AI tends toward uniform sentence length, which produces low burstiness.

 Can a detector tell which model produced the text?

 Sometimes, but not reliably.
-Each model has signature words and phrases.
-ChatGPT favors 'delve', 'embark', 'navigate', and em dashes.
-Claude favors longer flowing prose with parallel structure.
-Detectors usually answer the binary 'AI or human' question and leave attribution to specialized tools.
+Each model has signature words.
+ChatGPT favors delve, embark, navigate.
+Claude favors longer flowing prose.
+Detectors usually answer the binary AI-or-human question.

 Humanization rewrites text to raise its perplexity and burstiness.
-It substitutes high-probability words for less expected ones, varies sentence length, breaks parallel structure, and removes signature AI phrasing.
-The output keeps the meaning while reading the way a human writes.
+It substitutes high-probability words for less expected ones, varies sentence length, and removes signature AI phrasing.

 Try the free humanizer